rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 }
 {{< /highlight >}}

+This tutorial doesn't go into detail on how to implement this sign up process itself.
+The last code snippet only shows how the Slack invite can be used as opt-in in your sign up process.
+If you are curious about implementing a whole authentication flow in React (with sign up where you can opt-in the Slack invite), checkout the [complete Firebase in React authentication tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/).

 That's it.
 Since I have made it effortless for people to join the Slack Group to learn React, the rate of people joining the Slack Channel went up.
+If you are curious about React, {{% a_blank "you can join as well" "https://slack-the-road-to-learn-react.wieruch.com/" %}}!

 <hr class="section-divider">